japplefield/fin342-corp-structure/Report.md

 \caption{Cumulative change in debt and equity for Airlines}
 \end{figure}

 The above charts show the cumulative change in debt and equity for Airlines over the past year.
-While some airlines have seen a cumulative decrease in equity (largely due to payment of dividends) over the past year on the order of 0.1x annual EBITDA, some (Southewst, United, and American) have issued shares, and nearly all have taken on debt, with some (JetBlue and Delta) taking on debt in excess of 2.0x annual EBITDA over the past year.
+While some airlines have seen a cumulative decrease in equity (largely due to payment of dividends) over the past year on the order of 0.1x annual EBITDA, some (Southwest, United, and American) have issued shares, and nearly all have taken on debt, with some (JetBlue and Delta) taking on debt in excess of 2.0x annual EBITDA over the past year.
 I interpret this to be a sign of financial distress for the airline industry, as they are turning to all possible avenues to raise capital rather than just re-levering.
 This idea is supported by the notion that, with business and leisure travel and recent lows, airlines would feel severe amounts of financial stress.

 ![](https://user-images.githubusercontent.com/11810237/101441897-2b013680-38e8-11eb-9037-43d097ea1e91.png){ width=50% }
 ![](https://user-images.githubusercontent.com/11810237/101441899-2b013680-38e8-11eb-85b1-08ecbfbb13dc.png){ width=50% }